 Some challenges are to improve our habits or to test new habits.
 Other challenges are more exploration-based.
 Some are just for the experience.

 Each challenge allows for plenty of customization, so members can adapt any challenge to fit their situations.
-In May 2019, we did a daily exercise challenge, and members decided whether to walk, run, bike, do yoga, weight train, etc. In January 2020 we did a self-expression challenge, and members chose how and what they wanted to express each day; some did daily blogging, for instance.
+One month we did a daily exercise challenge, and members decided whether to walk, run, bike, do yoga, weight train, etc. Another month we did a self-expression challenge, and members chose how and what they wanted to express each day; some did daily blogging, for instance.

 - Exercise daily

 - Explore a curiosity

 - Shift your vibration

 - Declutter your space

 - Fuel your body / strengthen your immune system